Next Generation Supply Chain Model has been saved

 - Building a DSN?
 There’s a New Road Map for That, September 29, 2019, The Wall Street Journal – CIO Journal

-Digital supply networks powered by the Internet of Things (IoT)
+Digital supply networks powered by the Internet of Things (IoT), AI, and cyber security

 The business case for digital supply networks